-Your online retail operations are going strong.
-Traffic and sales volumes keep growing, but there are some bumps on the road too.
+You keep growing your traffic and sales, but unplanned downtimes halt your progress.
 Conversion rates could have been better.
 New feature releases take ages — and adding new functionality is unfeasible because of certain legacy architecture choices.
-Despite a growing IT team, engineers are overworking.
+Despite a growing IT team, Software Engineers are overworking.

 Change is hard to accept.
-Especially the change we are talking about is replatforming the large store with enormous data and millions of users.
+Especially the change of replatforming the large store with enormous data and millions of users.
 According to the 2022 Ecommerce Platforms Report, 42% of retailers use the same ecommerce platform for more than five years.

 But you know there’s a point of no return when the issues with your current platform outweigh the fear of replatforming.
 Here are five signs it might be your case.

-Omnichannel has become the primary way consumers shop: 75% now research and purchase goods both in-store and online.
-Also, 20% are shopping via mobile apps and 11% buy from social media.
+Omnichannel has become the primary way consumers shop: 75% now research and purchase goods in-store and online.
+Also, 20% shop via mobile apps, and 11% buy from social media.

 Retail brands must provide a consistent and delightful customer experience (CX) across all touchpoints to stay ahead of the competition.
-After all, 46% of customers want to be able to switch a channel without having to restart their conversation with a brand.
+After all, 46% of customers want to switch a channel without restarting their conversation with a brand.

 Yet, legacy ecommerce platforms often have limited omnichannel ecommerce capabilities.
 Because of that, you can face: